 Fully funded SKE courses are now available for PE ITT trainees, provided that they have an A level in an Ebacc subject (English, Maths, Geography, History, the Sciences, Computing or a Language) and meet any other SKE eligibility criteria.
 If you meet this criteria, you can undertake an SKE course in any of our ten shortage subject SKE courses and receive funding from the NCTL.

 Once you have a conditional offer of a place on a teacher training course you should be eligible for government funding to cover the cost of your SKE course.
-Funding is provided by the National College for Teaching and Leadership (NCTL) for any eligible applicants who start a SKE programme before September 2018.
-You may also be eligible for a tax-free SKE training bursary of up to £5,600 depending on the course length and availability of supplementary funding.
+Funding is provided by the Department for Education (DfE) for any eligible applicants.

 100% Online Courses SKE courses for teacher training are delivered 100% online allowing you to learn at a time and place that suits you.
 This means that you are in control of your own learning and will benefit from being able to fit study around your commitments at work and at home.
 Upon successful completion, both you and your training provider will receive a report highlighting your strengths and areas for further development during your Initial Teacher Training along with a certificate of completion.